koeqaife/hyprland-material-you/README.md

 - **Material You Colors**: The project generates colors for your apps based on you wallpapers or settings.
 - **Fluid Animations**: Expect natural and fluid animations throughout the desktop experience.
 - **Design**: The design wherever possible is made by [Material 3 design](https://m3.material.io/)
+- **Settings**: Almost all settings are possible to configure in settings!
+You don't need to change hyprland.conf unless you need something specific.
+- **Clean home folder**: I made everything so won't have any unnecessary files in home.
+And from settings you can enable configs for terminals or anything else.

 [![Screenshot](assets/screenshot.png "Screenshot")](assets/screenshot.png)

+> [!TIP]
+> When you run HyprYou as DE session (from SDDM, Greetd, etc.) it doesn't use ~/.config/hypr/hyprland.conf
+> For any custom variables/configs look for ~/.config/hypryou/hyprland.conf
+> I made that so you can have different dotfiles on one system
+> If you don't have Display Manager you can use `hyprland --config /usr/share/hypryou/configs/hyprland/main.conf`

 > [!NOTE]
 > I'm doing everything by myself and **for free**.